eros404/BandcampSync/README.md

 ### Warnings

-This application need a authentication cookie to work.
+This application need an authentication cookie to work.
 With this cookie, anybody can access your Bandcamp account freely.

 You just have to trust me when I say that I don't collect any data with this cookie or use it with malicious purpose.
 You can also read the code of course.